terra-money/terra.py/docs/quickstart.rst

 Getting Blockchain Info
 -----------------------

-It's time to start using Web3.py!
-Once properly configured, the ``w3`` instance will allow you to interact with the Ethereum blockchain.
-Try getting all the information about the latest block:
+It's time to start using Terra SDK!
+Once properly configured, the ``LCDClient`` instance will allow you to interact with the Terra blockchain.
+Try getting the latest block height:

 .. code-block:: python

-    >>> terra.tendermint.block_info()
+    >>> terra.tendermint.block_info()['block']['header']['height']
+    '1687543'

-Web3.py can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.
+Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.

-Many of the typical things you'll want to do will be in the :class:`w3.eth <web3.eth.Eth>` API, so that is a good place to start.
+Many of the typical things you'll want to do will be in the :class:`terra_sdk.client.lcd.LCDClient <web3.eth.Eth>` API, so that is a good place to start.

-If you want to dive straight into contracts, check out the section on :ref:`contracts`, including a :ref:`contract_example`, and how to create a contract instance using :meth:`w3.eth.contract() <web3.eth.Eth.contract>`.
+If you want to dive straight into contracts, check out the section on :ref:`contracts`, including a :ref:`contract_example`, and how to create a contract instance using :class:`terra_sdk.core.MsgStoreCode <web3.eth.Eth.contract>`.

 ..
 NOTE:: It is recommended that your development environment have the ``PYTHONWARNINGS=default``
     environment variable set.
 Some deprecation warnings will not show up